 5. Stretching to improve flexibility

 a.
 Stretching can improve flexibility!
-However, the question remains - why do you want to improve your flexibility?
+However, the important question to ask is - why do you want to improve your flexibility?
 Most people have enough range of motion in their joints to achieve all the physical tasks that are meaningful to them.
 Unnecessarily increasing joint range of motion does not make tasks easier, nor does it improve our health.
 Arbitrary measures of ‘good flexibility’ like being able to touch your toes is not meaningful to performing daily tasks and does not mean you will be better at other tasks or of have improved health outcomes.

 So if this has made you realise that you probably don’t NEED to be stretching just because you thought it was good for you, or because a someone told you you should, here’s what we think you are better off spending your time doing: